 In progress ...

-- Work with the City to obtain a place to house archives, displays and meetings
+- Working with the City to obtain a permanent place to house archives, displays and meetings

 - Growing our membership and volunteer base

 - Planning more gatherings to share more memories

 - Sharing with the public through sales of our history book, "City of Dreams" DVD and audio CD

 - Working local groups and businesses to make our history book and DVD available in St. Lucie County Public Schools

 - Striving to live up to our mission

 - Continuing to cooperate with other community organizations

 In the future ...

 - Recruit and train volunteers to share history with the public through researching archives and creating displays